ustc-vilab/vilab.github.io/content/event/2025ESWA/index.md

 #   postcode: '94305'
 #   country: United States

-summary: Congratulations to Lubin Gan and all the collaborators for their paper at ESWA'25.
+#summary: Congratulations to Lubin Gan and all the collaborators for their paper at ESWA'25.
+summary: 恭喜甘露斌同学！
 abstract: 'All members of the laboratory attended the Valse event held in Wuxi.'

 # Talk start and end times.